Unisan, Quezon: History

-Unisan, originally called Kalilayan, is perhaps one of the oldest towns in the Philippines.
-As early as 1521, the town of Kalilayan was founded by Malayan settlers.
-All other towns in the country were established not earlier than 1565, when Spain formally occupied the Philippines as a colony.
-During the latter part of the 19th century, traditions said that the real founder of the town was a Malayan queen called of Ladya.
+Unisan, originally called Kalilayan.
+During the latter part of the 19th century, legends said that the real founder of the town was a Malayan queen called of Ladya.
 Hence her title was "Queen of Kalilayan".

 It is believed that the founding occurred in the Middle Ages when immigration of the Malayans to this country was still predominant.
 That was before the advent of Islam in the East Indies.
 This proven by the fact that no traces of Mohamed's Creed were found in that part of the Philippines when the Europeans arrived.

-The name Kalilayan derived from the Tagalog root word lilay, referring to a kind of palm similar to buri with the smaller leaves in the size of anahaw leaves that grew once in abundance.
+The name Kalilayan derived from the Tagalog root word lilay, refers to a kind of palm similar to buri with the smaller leaves in the size of anahaw leaves that once grew in abundance.

 The town was designated as the first capital of the province of Kalilayan from the province's creation in 1591 to 1749, when the capital was transferred to the town of Tayabas.
 In February 1876, the town was separated from Pitogo and became an independent municipality.
 At the same time, it was renamed to Unisan which was derived from the Latin word uni-sancti, meaning "holy saint".

 Geography

-The municipality of Unisan is located on the central part of Quezon Province.
-It is bounded on the northern part by Atimonan, Quezon, on the south by the Tayabas Bay, on the western part by Agdangan and on the east by Gumaca and Pitogo.
-East of provincial Capital, the city of Lucena.
-It is accessible by land via Agdangan and Atimonan from Lucena City.
+Unisan is located on the central part of the province.
+It is bounded to the north by Atimonan, to the south by the Tayabas Bay, to the west by Agdangan, and to the east by Gumaca and Pitogo.
+It is 57 km from Lucena and 187 km from Manila.

 Barangays

-Unisan is politically subdivided into 36 barangays.
+Unisan is politically subdivided into 36 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.

 San Roque was formerly a sitio of barrio Tagumpay.